Multiscale-Genomics/mg-process-fastq/docs/adr.rst

 MACS2 is able to automatically handle the files that are handed to it except for paired-end BAM and BED files (BAMPE and BEDPE respectively).
 The MACS2 tool only accepts BAM files so a check was implemented to determine if the BAM file contained paired-end reads.

-There has also been a major rewrite of the MACS2 tool to remove code duplication
+There has also been a major rewrite of the MACS2 tool to remove code duplication.